kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 - only method that's mandatory to have
 - you cannot set state here, otherwise you would go an infinite loop
 4. componentDidMount
-- notify that `DOM` is ready now,
+- notify that `DOM` is ready now, e.g: if you're using a third-party chart component, you need to have the DOM ready before component uses it
+#### re-render
+sta
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3NTU1ODUxMCwtMTI2NjAyMzA3MCw3NT
+eyJoaXN0b3J5IjpbMTA4MjQwMDIyNSwtMTI2NjAyMzA3MCw3NT
 k1ODA2NzksNzIzOTEwNzA3LDIwNzU5ODA2NDksMTUzNzcyNTk0
 MSw2NTQzNjkyMTZdfQ==
 -->